freeCodeCamp/freeCodeCamp/CONTRIBUTING.md

 ## Contribute to this open source codebase

-Our codebase has thousands of [coding challenges](https://learn.freecodecamp.org) and other source code that powers our learning platform.
+Our codebase has thousands of [coding challenges](https://learn.freecodecamp.org) and other source code that power our learning platform.

 ### Create, update and fix bugs in our coding challenges

 All our coding challenges are curated by the community, bringing in expert knowledge from volunteers like you.

-You can help expand them and make their wording clearer.
-You can update the user stories to explain the concept better and even remove redundant ones.
-You can also improve the challenge tests to make them more accurately test people's code.
+You can help expand them and make their wording better.
+You can also update the user stories to explain the concept better or remove redundant ones and improve the challenge tests to make them more accurately test people's code.

 **If you're interested in improving these coding challenges, here's [how to work on coding challenges](/docs/how-to-work-on-coding-challenges.md).**